gilch/hissp/docs/lissp_whirlwind_tour.rst

    #..It's a way to comment out code structurally.
    #..It can also make block comments like this one.
    #..This would show up when compiled if not for _#.
+   #..Of course, a string expression like this one wouldn't do anything
+   #..in Python, even if it were compiled in.
+But the need to escape double
+   #..quotes might make ;; comments easier.
    #.."
    >>>